amplitude/Amplitude-Node/CONTRIBUTING.md

-# Contributing to the Amplitude SDK for JavaScript
+# Contributing to the Amplitude SDK for Node

 🎉 Thanks for your interest in contributing! 🎉